carpentries-incubator/workflows-nextflow/_episodes/04-processes.md

 ## Directives

-Directive declarations allow the definition of optional settings, like computational resources, that affect the execution of the current process without affecting the task itself.
+Directive declarations allow the definition of optional settings, like the number of cpus and amount of memory, that affect the execution of the current process without affecting the task itself.

 They must be entered at the top of the process body, before any other declaration blocks (i.e. `input`, `output`, etc).